marco-fam/blog-default-template-parameters/README.md

 The problem is that ordinary functions are compiled regardless if they are used or not.
 In this case what we really want is for the compiler to ignore static_asserts for functions that are not used in the main program.

-To work around this problem we can change the non template function to a template function and give it a default template parameter to keep the calling conversion and prevent us from specifying another function arguments.
-If we do not have a default template parameter we would need a second argument for the compiler to deduce the type or call the function as square<T> which would be more verbose and change existing code.
+To work around this problem we can change the non template function square to a template function and give it a default template parameter.
+This enables us to keep the calling conversion and prevent us from specifying another function argument in order for the compiler to deduce the type automatically.
+Alternatively the function could be called as square\<T\>(...) which would be more verbose and change existing user code.
-Additionally we sprinkle a little extra type traits and get the following implementation with the same function api.
+If we use another type trait we get the following implementation with the same function api of the non template square function.

 A compiler explorer link for the final solution is given below.